deckhouse/deckhouse/docs/site/_includes/getting_started/aws/STEP_ENV.md

-You have to create an IAM account with the AWS cloud provider so that **Deckhouse Platform {% if page.revision == 'ee' %}Enterprise Edition{% else %}Community Edition{% endif %}** can manage cloud resources.
-The detailed instructions for creating an IAM account with AWS are available in the provider's [documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html).
+You have to create an IAM account with the {{ page.platform_name[page.lang] }} cloud provider so that Deckhouse Platform can manage cloud resources.
+The detailed instructions for creating an IAM account with AWS are available in the [documentation](/en/documentation/v1/modules/030-cloud-provider-aws/environment.html).
 Below, we will provide a brief overview of the necessary actions:

-- Create the `JSON specification` using the following command.
+Create the `JSON specification` using the following command.

 {% offtopic title="Command to create policy.json" %}
 ```bash
 cat > policy.json << EOF